Security Hardening Guide

 Content Security Policy

-CSP is disabled by default because it's too application-specific.
+CSP is disabled by default because it is too application-specific.
 Enable it via environment variable:

 services: